 Excellent source of information on zebra and quagga mussel control programs in the eastern and midwestern United States and Canada.

 National network of regional "panels" through which states and universities collaborate on management, research and outreach to control aquatic invasive species of all types.

-- National Marine Fisheries Service Programs to control the invasive, green seaweed, Caulerpa taxifolia, that invaded two southern California waterways, Huntington Harbor and Aqua Hedionda Lagoon.
+- NOAA Fisheries Programs to control the green seaweed, Caulerpa taxifolia, that invaded two southern California waterways, Huntington Harbor and Aqua Hedionda Lagoon.

 - RIDNIS Reducing the Introduction and Damage of Aquatic Nonindigenous Species through Outreach and Education